 I remember Saturday March 20, 2010 like it was yesterday.
 It was the first day of Spring and the temperature was 72 degrees in the Camden/Philadelphia area.
 It was first day of a new season for me as well.
 It was the day I became a published author.

 I chose the date March 20th even before the location was confirmed.
 Someone who worked as an event planner told me that was "not the right way to do it", that I should "always secure the venue first".
-But last November (2009) when I looked over the calendar for this year and saw that the first day of Spring was on a Saturday, I knew right away that would be the day for my book signing.
+But the previous November (2009) when I looked at the calendar for 2010 and I saw that the first day of Spring fell on a Saturday, I knew right away that would be the day for my book signing.
 The first day of Spring fit perfectly with the theme of my book, which is based on Ecclesiastes 3:1, "To everything there is a season, and a time for every purpose under heaven."
-I felt that nudging in my spirit that we sometimes feel when God is trying to tell you something.
-So I set the date for March 20, 2010, and that was that.
+I felt that nudging in my spirit that you sometimes feel when you know God is trying to tell you something.
+So I set the date for March 20, 2010, and then set out to secure the venue.Once again, I did this in a rather unconventional manner.

 Even though the location wasn't confirmed at that time, I also knew exactly where I wanted to have my book signing.
-Two years before the nudging about March 20, I felt that same nudging when I first walked into The Walt Whitman Arts Center in Camden.
-In early 2007 a church member of mine who also is a poet had invited me to an Open Mic at "The Walt".
-I had never been there before but the moment I walked in and started walking around I felt something.
-When I sat in my seat I felt something.
+Two years before that divine nudging about the date, I felt that same nudging when I first walked into The Walt Whitman Arts Center in Camden.
+It was early 2007 and a poet friend of mine invited me to an Open Mic at "The Walt".
+I had never been there before but the moment I walked in and started walking around, I felt something.
+When I sat in my seat, I felt something.
 When the poets started coming up on stage, I felt something.
-I remember looking around the stage, the audience, the balcony and saying to myself "I'm going to have something here one day".
-I went back a few more times after that to sit in on poetry group meetings on the second floor and I was even more sure that someday I would have something in that building that had to do with poetry.
-So I wasn't surprised when I called the Walt Whitman Arts Center last December (2009) and they told me that the date was available.
+I remember looking around at the stage, the audience, the balcony and saying to myself "I'm going to have something here one day".
+I went back a few more times after that to sit in on poetry group meetings on the second floor and I was even more sure that someday I would have some sort of event in that building that had to do with poetry.
+So I wasn't surprised when I called the Walt Whitman Arts Center in December of 2009, and they told me that the date I inquired about (March 20th) was available.
 It may not have been the right order to plan an event, but I had no problems reserving the first floor for my book signing.

 As the day came to a close, I was both overwhelmed and excited.
 Three people had already asked me to come to their church to do a book signing.
 Others kept asking me what was next.
-My next dream was to see my book on the shelf of my favorite bookstore: CLC (that eventually became a reality).
+My next dream was to see my book on the shelf of my favorite bookstore: CLC (the following year that became a reality).
 Also, I have a few more books to publish, but once I've published all of my books, I want to help other people publish their books (that eventually became a reality as well).

 March 20th will always hold a special place in my heart.
 It was the first time I realized that God not only answers prayers, He also makes dreams come true.